FILM 2700: History of Cinema

 Please note that the film screenings are mandatory, as this material will be the subject matter of our weekly quizzes and our exams.
 If you do not plan to view the films, you should drop the course.
 We will view additional excerpts from selected films during class lectures.

 You do not need to purchase these films.
-Most of our assigned films are available for free via streaming hyperlinks posted on D2L; be sure to activate the Widevine Media Optimizer plugin when prompted.
-Many of our films are also available streaming or on DVD rental via Netflix or Amazon Instant Video for very reasonable rates.
-(You can rent films individually or with the $25 Amazon Gift Card available in the bookstore.)
-Note that some of our films are rare films that have limited distribution, and are therefore not available streaming; these titles are only available via DVD rental and a few are only available via DVD Library Reserve.
+Most of our assigned films are available for free via streaming hyperlinks posted on D2L or occasionally Netflix or Amazon.
 Unless our syllabus indicates otherwise, do NOT watch our films via YouTube segments; the poor video and audio quality often makes this is a terrible way to study movies!

 Note: Some of the films in this series contain violence, profanity, drug usage, and/or frank sexual content.
 These films are intended for mature audiences and are not suitable for children under 17 who are unaccompanied by an adult.
 If you are disturbed by R-rated and unrated film content, contact the instructor.